 I am very passionate about learning and enjoy tutoring because I know how it feels to be a busy student who needs some extra help.
 As a tutor, I am very patient and will work with you to develop the skills you need to problem-solve, whether you are trying to ace your midterm or get a personal best on the SAT.
 In my opinion, it's all about learning how to approach a problem and gain the confidence you need to succeed.

 In my free time, I enjoy singing and playing trumpet and piano.
 I was a member of an all-female a cappella group at Princeton and I also played trumpet in the jazz band and pit orchestra.
 In high school, I played basketball, but after realizing I was too short to play seriously, I took up long-distance running as my new hobby.
 I look forward to working with you!

-Princeton University - BSE, Chemical and Biological Engineering
+Undergraduate Degree: Princeton University - Bachelors, Chemical and Biological Engineering

 SAT Composite: 2260